epfl-systemf/grattlesnake-lang/README.md

 You may want to refer to the example project mentioned above (the commands can be found in the Makefile of this project).

 The compiler offers other commands.
 Just run `java -jar rattlesnake-compiler-0.2.0-snapshot.jar help` for a list of supported commands.
 Note that some of these commands may not be very stable.

+## Todo list

+A [list of improvement directions](./improvement-directions.md) is available in a separate document.

 ## Library references